brainsnorkel/sourdough/README.md

 ### Equipment

-  * If you are baking in an open oven and not a dutch over, you will need an oven-proof tray to throw a few ice cubes in or some cold water.
+  * If you are baking in an open oven and not using a dutch oven, you will need an oven-proof tray to throw a few ice cubes in or some cold water to help develop a good crust.

 ### Activity

   * (If required) Place the ice cubes in a tray the oven.
-Do not put the tray immediately underneath where the loaf will bake or the steam will cool the bottom of your loaf and you'll have an undercooked base.
+Do not put the tray immediately underneath where the loaf will bake or the steam will cool the bottom of your loaf and the base may undercook.
   * Move your loaf into the ~250C (480F) oven.
 Set a 10 minute timer.
 The oven will remain at 250C for 10 minutes, then we'll turn it down to 220-230C (430-445F)
-  * Do not open the oven until the loaf is fully baked.
+  * *Do not* open the oven again until the baking steps are complete

-## Step 19: Turn the oven down to 220C (430F) (2:40PM)
+## Step 19: Further Baking at 220C (430F) (2:40PM)

 ### Activity